Homepage > Blank IRS 1099-C Template

 Common mistakes

-1. Incorrect Taxpayer Identification Number (TIN): Failing to provide the correct TIN for the creditor can lead to processing delays.
+1. Incorrect Taxpayer Identification Number (TIN): Many individuals fail to provide the correct TIN for either the debtor or the creditor.
+This can lead to delays and complications in processing the form.

 Documents used along the form

-• Form 982: This form is used to report the exclusion of income from the discharge of indebtedness.
-If a taxpayer qualifies for certain exclusions, they will report it here, reducing the taxable income resulting from the canceled debt.
+• IRS Form 982: This form is used to report the exclusion of canceled debt from income.
+If you qualify for certain exclusions, such as insolvency, this form is essential to avoid tax on the canceled debt.

 Similar forms